tlindner/TransLit/README.md

 Then a comment until the end of the line.

-Form 2: XXXX: freeform assemble
+Form 2: XXXX: freeform assembly

 The XXXX causes the processor to include the data after the colon space exactly as it is typed.